 3820 Politics of the Middle East Historical development of the Middle East in politics, economics and political thought.
 Political institutions in the Maghrib; Zionism; the Palestinian question; the politics of oil.
 Credit: 3 semester hours.
 3850 Politics of Developing Countries The politics of developing countries with a focus on the political economy of development to issues of globalization, national integration, social conflict, the role of the state, civil society and democratization.
 Credit: 3 semester hours.
 3851 Politics of Genocide Prerequisite: Gov 1010.
 The political issues surrounding genocide and collective violence.
 The course will help students to better understand one of the most complex and troubling issues in historical and contemporary political life.
 Credit: 3 semester hours.
-4903; 4906 Legislative Politics Internship Program Prerequisite: Permission of the coordinator.
+3992 Integrating Seminar: Politics of the European Union in Paris, Rome and Salamanca Distance Learning: open only to students enrolled in the Discover the World Program An integrative and comparative political science framework for examining the European Union's impact on and relations with, France, Italy and Spain.
+Credit: 3 semester hours 4903; 4906 Legislative Politics Internship Program Prerequisite: Permission of the coordinator.
 An internship program in the office of a city, state or national legislator or legislative committee.
 Periodic consultation with the internship coordinator is required.
 Credit: 3 or 6 hours per semester.